xamarin/xamarin-forms-book-samples/README.md

 - The Android projects have been upgraded to use AppCompat and Material Design.
 This is consistent with recent Xamarin.Forms project templates.
 - The blank bitmaps in the **Assets** folder of the UWP projects have been replaced with Xamagon images.
 - Event firing uses the null-conditional operator (`?.`) and the `Invoke` method.
-- For Xamarin.Forms 2.5, the constructor in Android renderers now has a Context argument.

 ### The Projects